Genesis 50:10 “Joseph observed a seven-day period of mourning for his father.”

 - It happened in 1097 BC, about 223 years before Elijah first talked with King Ahab, about 874 BC

-It seems no one wore shirts in 871 BC.
-The closest thing to a modern shirt was the כֻּתֹּנֶת keh-TOH-net.
+In 871 BC, the closest thing to a modern shirt was the כֻּתֹּנֶת keh-TOH-net.
 Most hung from neck to ankles and buttoned at the throat.

 These drawings in an Egyptian tomb show people from the East — perhaps the Middle East — entering Egypt about 1900 BC.
 Notice how the outer garment serves as a wrap that leaves one shoulder and both arms free.
 The nearest Biblical contemporaries of these people were the earliest of Hebrews, such as Abraham.

-The next photo shows a rare depiction of Hebrew clothing.
-King Jehu, or possibly Jehu’s ambassador, kneels at the feet of Shalmaneser III on the Black Obelisk.
+This photo, from the Black Obelisk, shows a rare depiction of Hebrew clothing.
+King Jehu, or possibly Jehu’s ambassador, kneels at the feet of Shalmaneser III.